Wireless Mobility Solutions (WMS)

 - Subcategory 9: Mobile Identity Management—This set of complementary products and solutions issues and maintains certificates, which may include Derived Personal Identification Verification (PIV) Credential usage.

-This section covers vendors who offer other services not commonly used across agency enterprises due to unique usage, features, niche application, or legacy technology requirements.
+Internet of Things & Other/Mobile Services cover vendors who offer other services not commonly used across agency enterprises due to unique usage, features, niche application, or legacy technology requirements.

 - Subcategory 10: Internet of Things (IoT)—Design, develop, operate, and maintain a networked infrastructure of computing resources, digital sensors, actuators, and human interfaces that are combined into systems to achieve specific goals.